waynehoggett/VSTSDsc/README.md

 0.4 - Support of running interactively (not as a service)
 0.3 - Support for changing the agent name and working directory
-0.2 - Pester tests for the module, remove zip file, add ensure to support uninstall
+0.2 - Pester tests for the module, clean-up zip file, add ensure to support uninstall, BREAKING - PAT should be of type PSCredential
 0.1 - The ability to deploy the vsts agent on Windows Server 2016 running PowerShell 5.1